CraveSmart Emblem CraveSmart

 Instructions

-2. In a blender, combine the cottage cheese, cream cheese, egg, sweetener, and vanilla extract.
+2. In a container or bowl, combine the cottage cheese, cream cheese, egg, sweetener, and vanilla extract.

-4. Lightly grease a small baking dish or ramekin.
+4. Lightly grease a 6–8 oz ramekin or small baking dish.

 5. Pour the mixture into the dish.